 For many years Cadman had been performing tightrope-walking tricks, not just in Shrewsbury but also in Lincoln and Dover.
 One of his most famous performances was to walk up an anchoring rope across the River Severn.
 His journey would take him from Gay Meadow (to the left of the English Bridge as you are heading out of town) up to St. Mary’s Church spire.

 Remember this was nearly 300 years ago, and no safety equipment existed back then.
 So one fateful day back in February 1739 an official recommended to Cadman that one of the ropes was too slack.
 In reality, the extra tension caused the rope to break mid-performance.
 Cadman plunged to his death; his wife, collecting money, watching on in horror.

 We know Charles Dickens spent quite a bit of time in Shrewsbury.
-Dickens was especially fond on the Lion Hotel; down on the Wyle Cop that you’d pass as you enter Shrewsbury via the English Bridge.
+Dickens was especially fond of the Lion Hotel; down on the Wyle Cop that you’d pass as you enter Shrewsbury via the English Bridge.
 So it is no surprise that the sights and sounds of Shrewsbury influenced his novels.

 It’s for that very reason filmmakers used Shrewsbury as the setting for one of his most popular books, A Christmas Carol.
 Released in 1984, way before the Jim Henson’s puppet workshop got their fluffy mitts on the story.

-But what’s really unusual is that after the filming of the movie, the prop team left the grave of Ebenezer Scrooge in St. Chad’s Church cemetery.
+But what’s really cool is that after the filming of the movie, the prop team left the grave of Ebenezer Scrooge in St. Chad’s Church cemetery.
 Shrewsbury is a photogenic town.
-But this is one photo opportunity you don't want to miss on your tour of unusual things to do in Shrewsbury.
+But this is one photo opportunity you don’t want to miss on your tour of unusual things to do in Shrewsbury.

 As with any old town, you might be dazzled by the number of historic buildings you pass.
 But some have hidden depths to be explored.